minio/minio/docs/sts/ldap.md

 ## Managing User/Group Access Policy

-Access policies may be configured on a group or on a user directly.
+Access policies may be associated by their name with a group or user directly.
 Access policies are first defined on the MinIO server using IAM policy JSON syntax.
-The `mc` tool is used to issue the necessary commands.

-**Note that by default no policy is set on a user**.
-Thus even if they successfully authenticate with AD/LDAP credentials, they have no access to object storage as the default access policy is to deny all access.

 To define a new policy, you can use the [AWS policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html).
 Copy the policy into a text file `mypolicy.json` and issue the command like so:

 ```sh
 mc admin policy add myminio mypolicy mypolicy.json
 ```

-To assign the policy to a user or group, use the full DN of the user or group:
+To associate the policy with an LDAP user or group, use the full DN of the user or group:

 ```sh
 mc admin policy set myminio mypolicy user='uid=james,cn=accounts,dc=myldapserver,dc=com'